- Saint John's wort

 - Topically, for wound healing

-In laboratory studies, St. John’s wort acts as an antibiotic and antiviral agent, but there is no proof from clinical trials that it can help wounds heal.
+In laboratory studies, St. John’s wort acts as an antibiotic and antiviral agent.
+Clinical data are lacking.

 - To treat human immunodeficiency virus (HIV)